 Data leaks should always be taken seriously!
 An IP address can give hackers info about your location, and skilled hackers can ping your IP, trying to map open ports and then use those ports to gain access to your device.

 Testing your VPN is not a difficult task.
 Many websites are able to check your VPN connection and show meaningful results.
 However, here are the things you should pay attention to:

 - Is the VPN connection established?
 Does the VPN work at all?
-Is the VPN client (your OS or a VPN app) connected to the VPN server?
+Is the VPN client (your OS or VPN software) connected to the VPN server?

 - Is the VPN working properly?
-Does it completely hide your IP address information?
+Does it completely hide your IP address information and your location?
 Does it properly encrypt the data that it transports?

 So here is what you need to test: